OffchainLabs/arbitrum-tutorials/packages/token_withdraw/README.md

 2. Open the .env file and add the variables.

-3. Run one of the following commands (depending on which of the 3 methods you want to use to transfer ETH to the L2) in order to compile and execute the smart contracts.
+3. Run one of the following commands in order to compile and execute the smart contracts.

 ```bash
 yarn hardhat run scripts/exec_throughBridge.js